LucianoBigliazzi/ulauncher-nord/README.md

-# ulauncher-zorinBlueDark
+# ulauncher-Nord

-A ZorinOS Blue Dark theme for Ulauncher
+A Nord theme for Ulauncher

 ### Installing